With that, do you want to just launch us off by reading your email?

 Do you know why I asked that?

-Because uh his actions speak louder than words.
+Because his actions speak louder than words.

 No.

-Because if your mother was really sorry, she would sit down with your brother and say you need to apologize to him.
+Because if your mother was really sorry, she would sit down with your brother and say, you need to apologize to him.

-I was gonna say she Well wait, when did you have the conversation?
+Well, wait, when did you have the conversation?

-What do you say?
+What'd you say?

 When did you have the conversation with her?